How do online payments work?

 2. Advanced Payments with Minimal Responsible for Data Security

-For businesses that need more advanced functionality than just making sales, but don’t need access to customer payment data — and don’t want the responsibility of handling data security — there’s an easy solution: the options mentioned in the previous step (a hosted payment page or iFrame payment fields) can be used to make the initial sale, then they can return a secure token that can be used for subsequent, more advanced payment functionality.
+For businesses that need more advanced functionality than just making sales, but don’t need access to customer payment data, and don’t want the responsibility of managing payment data security, there’s an easy solution: the options mentioned in the previous step (a hosted payment page or Embedded Checkout) can be used to make the initial sale, then they can return a secure token that can be used for subsequent, more advanced payment functionality.

 In short, you can use a hosted checkout form to make the initial sale, get the secure token in response, and pass the token to a more advanced API to do things like tip adjustments, incremental authorizations, close batches, and lookup specific details on your sales.
 Since this integration method still keeps all sensitive payment data out of your business’s systems, you can unlock advanced functionality without the risks and responsibility of handling payment data security yourself.
 One example of how this works in the real world is EPX’s Hosted Checkout, which handles the initial intake of customer credit card information, and returns a secure, non-sensitive token which can be passed to EPX’s Custom Pay API to access additional features.